chaosi-zju/karmada-website/docs/core-concepts/components.md

 This component performs operations based on the API objects you created through the karmada-apiserver

 This component runs various controllers, which watch karmada objects and then talk to the underlying clusters' API servers to create regular Kubernetes resources.
+Some types of these controllers are:

 1. Cluster Controller: attaches kubernetes clusters to Karmada for managing the lifecycle of the clusters by creating cluster objects.